djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 onclick="clickhandler()">Click me!</button>
 ```
 In React
-1. ""Plug into" HTML element on which to listen to an event"
+1. "Plug into" HTML element on which to listen to an event"
 ```
 const jsBtn = document.getElementById('js-btn')
 jsBtn.addEventListener('click', function(){